 Adaptive learning techniques can be used to continually learn and adjust AIE policy and behaviour in real time, tracking and responding to changes in the equilibrium of a highly dynamic system [19], particularly in contexts where the provision of incentives can lead to perturbations within the environment itself (e.g., a poor pricing strategy for ride-sharing applications can lead to significantly increased fares during events such as natural disasters, extreme weather and/or public emergencies).
 Furthermore, leveraging techniques from multiagent AI, such as transfer learning [9] and Bayesian inference [14], can effectively address uncertainties in the incentive engineering problem, distinct from its dynamic nature.
-Uncertainty may arise from environmental factors such as supply chain disruptions and short-term shifts in consumer behaviour.
-Uncertainties can also stem from user behaviour, with some individuals abstaining from proposed adaptive incentive systems, offering inaccurate or incomplete information, or acting irrationally.
+This uncertainty may stem from environmental factors like supply chain disruptions and short-term shifts in consumer behavior.
+Additionally, uncertainties may arise from user behavior, where a portion of the population may not engage with proposed adaptive incentive systems, provide inaccurate or incomplete information, or behave irrationally.